harshari4299/Miriam/README.md

 ## Introduction

 Miriam is an open-source instrument for isothermal amplification reactions.
 The assays Miriam was designed to execute are based on LAMP and Elisa protocols.
-Miriam is controlled with [Arduino](http://www.arduino.cc/) Mega and the production costs per instrument are blow 200USD.
+Miriam is controlled with [Arduino](http://www.arduino.cc/) Mega and the production costs per instrument are below 200USD.

 ![](miriam.jpg)